 When I have time I read blogs on SEO / online marketing etc. I did an online instagram course with Me & Orla which was great and I learnt loads.
 I also subscribe to The Guardian Small Business Network and receive their newsletter which covers broader business issues.
 I also do a lot of talking to other self-employed friends - this is a massive help when working mostly on your own.

-If someone gave you £5k to invest in your business right now what would you spend it on?
+If someone gave you a small lump sum to invest in your business right now what would you spend it on?

 I would definitely get some help with my photography - some of my product shots aren’t quite as I would like and good photography is everything for an online business!
 I would also develop more furniture products as I have some stuff bubbling in my head & would like to get it out.
 The rest I would spend on online marketing help - tweaks to the website & improving my SEO - such a dark art and it's so hard to keep up the constantly shifting world of online.